sbkapelner/patent_guidebook/index.md

 Presentation - Anticipation
 -------------------------------

-How does the cited reference map to the claimed invention.
+How does the cited reference map to the claimed invention?
 Get the drawings up and go item by item.
 Steps 1 and 2 of your procedure but get the drawings side by side to present to the partner.

 Practical Tips
 --------------